iceXshadow/qotd/README.md

 # Quote of the Day

 <!-- QUOTE_START -->
-> Your gift is something that you can do innately better than anything else.
+> Decide what your truth is.
+Then live it.
 >
-> — Steve Harvey
+> — Kamal Ravikant

 Inspirational quotes provided by <a href="https://zenquotes.io/" target="_blank">ZenQuotes API</a>
 <!-- QUOTE_END -->